parallelbgls/Modbus.Net/README.md

 There are also "Modbus.Net.Siemens" that can communicate to Siemens S7-200, S7-200 Smart, S7-300, S7-400, S7-1200, S7-1500 using PPI or TCP/IP.

-"Modbus.Net.OPC" Implements OPC DA and OPC UA protocal.
+"Modbus.Net.OPC" Implements OPC DA and OPC UA Protocol.

 Platform Supported
 -------------------